pcarbo/bmapathway/README.md

 ###Downloading and using the MATLAB code

-As we explained above, it is not possible to reproduce our results from this repository alone; you must have access to the marker data from the WTCCC studies.
+As we explained above, it is not possible to reproduce our results from this repository alone; you must have access to the SNP data from the WTCCC studies.
 However, the MATLAB source code in this repository may still be useful to you if you would like to attempt an integrated analysis of pathways and genetic variants for your own study.